 You will need to indicate your name, date of birth, gender/sex and email address.
 You will also be asked to create a password.

 When enrolling, if you do not see your gender listed, or prefer not to answer, you may enroll by completing a form located here and submitting it via fax at (888) 501-6442 or via email at email@example.com.
 We acknowledge this is an extra step and apologize for the inconvenience.
 This process will be modified in the future.

 1. How do I earn rewards?

 Participants will have the ability to earn points in each calendar quarter by engaging with the Pulse at Dartmouth program.
 There are four levels within each quarter and rewards will be earned for each level completed.
 If level 4 is completed, the full $100 will be earned.
 At the end of each quarter, your points and level will reset and you will have a fresh start at earning another $100 in the subsequent quarter.

-We recommend completing the Health Assessment as a starting point, as this will not only help personalize your user experience but will also provide you with 1,000 points.
+We recommend completing the Health Assessment as a starting point, as this will not only help personalize your user experience but will also provide you with a large number of point to get you started.
 You may take the Health Assessment as often as you wish, but points will be awarded only once each calendar year.
 You may visit a Health Station to measure your weight, blood pressure and waist circumference (waist circumference is a required question on the Health Assessment).